whiteSHADOW1234/FinalProject/README.md

    https://code.visualstudio.com/docs/java/java-tutorial

-1. Create a file which you would run this project in and open it
+Then, create a file which you would run this project in and open it.
-2. Import Java's & JavaFX's JRE in the refer lib
-3. Press the "new configurations" button which is under the Run button above your window

-(you can copy and paste the code under __3.
-Install JavaFx in Vscode__ )

 #### 3. Install JavaFx in Vscode
+1. Press the "new configurations" button which is under the Run button above your window.
-1. Add the configuration sentence in the java configuration __Change "\" to "/" in the path of your javafx-sdk__
+2. Add the configuration sentence in the java configuration __Change "\" to "/" in the path of your javafx-sdk__
 ```
 "vmArgs": "--module-path /Users/<user>/Downloads/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.fxml,javafx.media",